 Treat yourself to a relaxing stay in one of Burgundy’s’ most beautiful Château!
 Château de Courban is a family run 4-star hotel is located in the heart of Burgundy, only a few kilometers away from the beautiful vineyards of Chablis.

 The Château André Ziltener is a real gem for wine lovers.
 This 4-star hotel offers luxurious antique rooms each named after a Grand Cru.
 The wine bar has a selection of some of the best Burgundy wines and each guest is entitled to free tasting.

 Although Italy may be internationally known for its great full-bodied reds, their whites really shouldn’t be neglected!
 Piedmont is home to Cortese, a grape variety producing Gavi wine.
 Light and crisp, this white wine is perfect for an aperitif or to enjoy with a salad.

 What to do in Piedmont?

 When it comes to the pleasures of enjoying delicious food and great wine, Italy is a true heaven.
-Discover Piedmont’s local specialities with this cooking class.
+Discover Piedmont’s local specialities with this wine tour paired with lunch.
 The chefs will share with you all their cooking tips to prepare a real Italian gourmet meal in their Trattoria!

-Nature lovers and adventurous minds, check out our White Truffle Extravaganza tour where you will be looking for the most valuable tuber in the world.
+Nature lovers and adventurous minds, check out our Truffle Hunting and Barolo wine tasting tour where you will be looking for the most valuable tuber in the world.
 Participate in the white truffle celebration of Alba, enjoy gourmet food and taste great Italian wines.